lowlighter/metrics/.github/readme/partials/documentation/setup/web.md

 }
 ```

-> ⚠️ Extras features **should not** be enabled on a public server, most of these are compute-intensive and some of some even allow remote code execution!
-Use with caution
+> ⚠️ Extras features **should not** be enabled on a public server, most of these are either compute, network or API intensive tasks.
+Some extras features even allow remote code execution which could compromise server security.
+>
+> Use at your own risk, *metrics* and its authors cannot be held responsible for any damage caused.

 ## 3️ Start docker container